pawanperla/SPRING_LEARNING/README.md

 If a component is annotated with @Primary it will be injected instead of any other components which implements the interface.

 But, Adding @Qualifier("coach") has more priority eventhough @Primary is used

+Multiple Components with @Primary will throw an error